mmatyas/pegasus-frontend-wiki/Home.md

 Pegasus is an experimental emulator frontend, focusing on customizability, cross platform support (including embedded) and high performance.
 Here you can find the related documentation, development notes and guides.

+To make this wiki available locally, you can clone it just like any other Git repository, using the following URL: `https://github.com/mmatyas/pegasus-frontend.wiki.git`.

 ### Media: